 “If that record completely flopped then I probably don’t know what would have happened but that might have been it…”

-I can imagine the dichotomy between Marxism and capitalism from Zimbabwe to America is ridiculously different.
+I can imagine the dichotomy between Marxism and capitalism from Zimbabwe to America is stark in contrast.

 But I’d have to say that the Zimbabwean regime was more Marxist in its rhetoric and political affiliations than in the actual workings of the economy in many ways.
 It was a top down economy that was directed by the state but there was private property, private landowners, private businesses.
 They had basically seized the means of the Rhodesian state as it had existed but it hadn’t been dismantled and the economy was quite robust in those early years.
 So the political alignment and things were very different but we didn’t live in Cuba.
 Although the way people talked you might have thought you lived in Cuba.
 Most of the time, lots of parts of it on micro levels, it wouldn’t have been that different from growing up in any capitalist developing country, you know?